-Talent strategy is also a driver of lump sum use amongst clients for their employee relocations.
-Organisations that routinely hire new graduates, for example, may feel the need to adopt a lump sum approach to jockey for position amongst their competitors, who promote their lump sum policy as a recruitment tool when attracting this employee population.
-Receiving a lump sum of cash, fresh out of university can seem like an attractive benefit to new graduates and, therefore, an enticement when regarding which one of multiple offers they should accept.
-Not surprisingly, countries with large populations of new graduates such as the United States, India, Germany, China and the UK are responsible for the largest number of lump sum payments, according to SIRVA’s 2018-2020 volume data.
+Talent strategy is also a driver of lump sum use among clients for their employee relocations.
+Organizations that routinely hire new graduates, for example, may feel the need to adopt a lump sum approach to jockey for position among their competitors, who promote their lump sum policy as a recruitment tool when attracting this employee population.
+Receiving a lump sum of cash, fresh out of college can seem like an attractive benefit to new graduates and, therefore, an enticement when regarding which one of multiple offers they should accept.
+Not surprisingly, countries with large populations of new graduates such as the United States, India, Germany, China, and the UK are responsible for the largest number of lump sum payments, according to SIRVA’s 2018-2020 volume data.

 Striking a Balance Between Autonomy and Guidance

-The three drivers described above represent legitimate company goals and reasons for retaining lump sums as part of their existing mobility programmes.
-It is important to note, however, that a balance between providing the appropriate lump sum payment, employee autonomy and employee guidance will be key to ensuring that each of these company goals is realised effectively.
+The three drivers described above represent legitimate company goals and reasons for retaining lump sums as part of their existing mobility programs.
+It is important to note, however, that a balance between providing the appropriate lump sum payment, employee autonomy, and employee guidance will be key to ensuring that each of these company goals is realized effectively.
 Without this balance, negative impacts can occur.